📖 Exploring Biblical Atonement: Key Concepts Explained in 2025

 Atonement and Social Justice

 Modern perspectives on atonement often integrate social justice concerns.
 This view considers how atonement theology can address issues like systemic injustice and oppression.
-Contemporary theologians advocate for an understanding of atonement that includes societal transformation and collective salvation.

 Case Study: